-• Free or subsidised computers and internet should be International labour mobility programs provide Pacific considered, and cash transfers or waivers should be women with important opportunities for labour provided for households to support school fees and participation and economic empowerment.
-Under Australia's Seasonal Worker Program (SWP) in 2018-19, almost one in five Pacific seasonal workers were • Alternative provisions should be made to provide girls women, with most originating from Vanuatu, Tonga and Timor-Leste (Lawton 2019).
-Due to international border closures and flight restrictions, some women • Women and those with caring responsibilities currently holding labour mobility visas have been should be provided with additional support through unable to travel to participate in seasonal work programs, increased investments in childcare facilities, and free exacerbating household economic insecurity and or subsidised childcare in areas where these services financial hardship.
-Some women migrant workers already engaged in seasonal work programs have been unable to return home, with an estimated 7000 workers under Australia's SWP stranded in Australia and ineligible Promoting women's economic for government benefits (Howes 2020).
-Some workers empowerment have been able to continue employment, however, The COVID-19 pandemic has had a devastating influence others have been laid off or had their hours reduced. on Pacific Island economies, disproportionately impacting While provisions have been made to extend visas in women and vulnerable groups and exacerbating gender light of continued border closures, women migrant inequalities across the region. workers may face particular challenges maintaining access to safe accommodation and healthcare, including reproductive health services in host countries during the pandemic.
+International labour mobility programs provide Pacific women with important opportunities for labour participation and economic empowerment.
+Under Australia's Seasonal Worker Program (SWP) in 2018-19, almost one in five Pacific seasonal workers were women, with most originating from Vanuatu, Tonga and Timor-Leste (Lawton 2019).
+Due to international border closures and flight restrictions, some women currently holding labour mobility visas have been unable to travel to participate in seasonal work programs, exacerbating household economic insecurity and financial hardship.
+Some women migrant workers already engaged in seasonal work programs have been unable to return home, with an estimated 7000 workers under Australia's SWP stranded in Australia and ineligible for government benefits (Howes 2020).
+Some workers have been able to continue employment, however, others have been laid off or had their hours reduced.
+While provisions have been made to extend visas in light of continued border closures, women migrant workers may face particular challenges maintaining access to safe accommodation and healthcare, including reproductive health services in host countries during the pandemic.

-The pandemic has been described as the "job killer of the century" (Doherty 2020), with 91% of Pacific businesses suffering negative impacts and a decline in revenue (Pacific Trade Invest Australia 2020).
-Women The value of remittances to the Pacific is projected are overrepresented in the sectors and jobs hardest to decline significantly as a result of the economic impacts of COVID-19, disproportionately impacting hit by COVID-19 such as tourism.
-The Pacific tourism industry accounts for up to 50% of economic activity in women, girls and vulnerable groups.
-Remittances from the region in countries including Fiji, Samoa and Vanuatu Pacific labour migrants and diaspora communities (ILO 2020); however, the impacts of continued closure provide a substantial contribution to the region's of international borders, grounding of flights and supply economy valued at around 10% of GDP annually, chain disruptions have been disastrous.
-For example, and as much as 40% of GDP in Tonga (IMF 2020).
-Cook Islands has suffered a 60% reduction in GDP Global research suggests that while women migrant since the pandemic began and 70% of tourism workers workers earn less than men and pay more in transfer in Vanuatu have lost their jobs (Movono & Scheyvens feeds, they typically remit a larger portion of 2020).
-With half of the region's population aged under their earnings than men (Un Women 2020).
-In the 23 years (The Pacific Community 2016), a freefall in Pacific, remittances are commonly used to cover Pacific Island economies coupled with a 'youth bulge' is essential household expenditure including food, expected to increase youth unemployment. healthcare and school fees.
-Women migrant workers and diaspora communities face additional challenges Across the Pacific, men outnumber women in paid sending remittances home to support families during employment (outside the agricultural sector) by the pandemic, including reduced access to money approximately two to one (DFAT 2020).
-The majority transfer operators and digital literacy barriers, which of women in the Pacific are employed in the informal preclude women from making online transfers.
-Women economy, which is driving economic development in migrant workers and diaspora communities may also the region and contributing income for basic household reduce or change their patterns in sending remittances needs.
-In Solomon Islands, women are responsible for home due to access challenges or a reduction or loss around 90% (US\$9-14.4 million) of the annual turnover of income.
+The value of remittances to the Pacific is projected to decline significantly as a result of the economic impacts of COVID-19, disproportionately impacting women, girls and vulnerable groups.
+Remittances from Pacific labour migrants and diaspora communities provide a substantial contribution to the region's economy valued at around 10% of GDP annually, and as much as 40% of GDP in Tonga (IMF 2020).
+Global research suggests that while women migrant workers earn less than men and pay more in transfer feeds, they typically remit a larger portion of their earnings than men (Un Women 2020).
+In the Pacific, remittances are commonly used to cover essential household expenditure including food, healthcare and school fees.
+Women migrant workers and diaspora communities face additional challenges sending remittances home to support families during the pandemic, including reduced access to money transfer operators and digital literacy barriers, which preclude women from making online transfers.
+Women migrant workers and diaspora communities may also reduce or change their patterns in sending remittances home due to access challenges or a reduction or loss of income.